 TeamQuest Performance Software is capable of collecting performance and capacity data from a wide variety of applications, middleware, databases, operating systems, hypervisors and other IT components.
-Unlike many competitors, TeamQuest includes all of the data collection capabilities with our software.
-Two exceptions are the EMC and Network data collectors, which are packaged separately.

 Our data collection mechanisms use the most efficient means available to gather the most comprehensive, accurate, and up-to-date measurements possible.
 We partner with vendors to determine which data is important to collect and how to efficiently to collect it, so the collection method varies from platform to platform.
 Unlike many competitors, TeamQuest avoids using command line utilities or scripts (such as sar) to gather key performance data, keeping our collection as efficient and timely as possible.